robbiewilcox76/Malloc_Proj/README.txt

   Then the byte pattern of each object is printed to show whether writing to one object overwrote any of the other objects, and if the byte pattern is exactly as expected
   Each object needs to be 509 bytes because that is the maximum possible size in order to fit 8 objects.
 Each object reserves 2 more bytes than requested because of metadata, and therefore each object will occupy 511 bytes.
-511 * 8 = 4088 Since there are only 4094 free bytes when the memory array is initialized, we cannot allocate all of memory with 8 objects without having some space remaining
+  Since there are only 4094 free bytes when the memory array is initialized, we cannot allocate all of memory with 8 objects without having some space remaining
+  8 objects * (509 bytes + 2 bytes) = 4088 bytes
   Each object is filled with a byte pattern according to the order in which the object was allocated (first object will contain 1's, second object will have 2's. etc)